sitetester/rust-learning/src/functions/higher_order_functions.md

 ```
 ---
 - Param as array of functions (using function pointer)
-Here we specify closure type only once to help Rust compiler insert such closures with similar type.
+Here we specify closure type only once to help Rust compiler insert such closure with similar type into a HashMap.
+Each closure will still
+have it's own unique type, but after detecting type from first .insert(), rest of closures will be auto cast to match the type inferred
+`HashMap<K, V>` signature.

 ```rust
 use std::collections::HashMap;